nus-cs2103-AY2021S2/ip/docs/README.md

 ![Ui](./Images/addDeadlineTask.png)

 #### Adding an event task: `event`
-Event command add a event task which requires task description, date as well as start and end time of the task.
+Event command adds a event task which requires task description, date as well as start and end time of the task.

 Format: `event` description /AT DATE START_TIME-END_TIME